networknt/light-doc/content/tutorial/security/encrypt-decrypt.md

 ---

-In this tutorial, we are going to show you how to create a customized encryptor command line utility and a customized decryptor class in side your API.
+In this tutorial, we are going to show you how to create a customized encryptor command line utility and a customized decryptor class inside your API.
 Also, it shows you how to wire in your decryptor in service.yml file.

 ### Decryptor Interface